How To Check Your iPhone for Viruses or Malware

 2. You’re seeing apps you don’t recognize

 Have you seen an app that for the life of you, you can’t remember installing?
-This one’s a big red flag.
+This is one big red flag.

 3. You’re being inundated with pop-ups

 Ads have a habit of following us all over the internet, courtesy of third-party cookies (unless you use a VPN, of course).
-If you’re seeing a lot of invasive pop-ups, however, this could be a sign of malware setting up shop on your iPhone.
+However, if you’re seeing too many invasive pop-ups, this could be a sign malware has infected your iPhone.

 Again, lots of things could cause your iPhone to overheat (a faulty battery is usually the culprit) But, in rare cases, it could indeed be a sign of a virus.

-Again, this could be down to any number of issues, from legitimate apps eating up your battery to the fact your battery may just be declining due to age.
+Irregular battery drainage can be caused by power-hungry apps or wear and tear due to age.
 That said, there is a chance, however slim, that a piece of malware is working in the background without your knowledge.

-If you see any of the above, or other strange behavior, then it’s high time you look into cybersecurity protection for your Apple devices.
+If you experience any of the above issues, or other strange behavior, then it’s high time you look into cybersecurity protection for your Apple devices.

 How to get rid of fake virus scams on your iPhone

-First off, if you’re seeing those aforementioned pop-up warnings, recommending fake updates or other bogus software to remove viruses or malware on your iPhone, do not take the bait.
+First off, if you’re seeing pop-up warnings recommending fake updates or bogus software to remove viruses or malware on your iPhone, do not take the bait.
 This is likely a phishing attempt.
-Don’t even attempt to exit the page – this is likely set up to steer you further into their trap.
+Don’t even exit the page – this is likely set up to steer you further into their trap.

 Instead, do the following:

-- Finally, make sure Pop-Up Blocker and Fraudulent Website Warning are both enabled.
+5. Finally, make sure Block Pop-ups and Fraudulent Website Warning are both enabled.

 At this point, you should be fine to turn off Airplane Mode, then return to browsing safely as normal.
-Whew!
+Phew!

-Luckily, protecting your iPhone from viruses is fairly straightforward business.
+Luckily, protecting your iPhone from viruses is a fairly straightforward business.
 Our top tips include:

-- Don't install apps from outside of the App Store.
-And while we’re at it, guys, please don’t jailbreak your iPhone.
+- Only install apps from the App Store.
+And while we’re at it, please don’t jailbreak your iPhone.
 Not only does this void your warranty, but any apps you download outside of the App Store are exponentially more likely to put you in harm’s way.

-- Check your app permissions.
-Even if you don't end up making any changes, it's still worth being vigilant about the level of permission you're giving over to any apps on your device, especially if they want to access data irrelevant to their function.
+- Restrict your app permissions.
+Even if you don't end up making any changes, it's still worth being vigilant about the level of permission you're giving over to any apps on your device, especially if they want to access data irrelevant to their functions.

-- Keep your iPhone continuously updated.
+- Update your iPhone regularly.
 This can be done in the background while you’re getting some zeds, so there’s no excuse for procrastinating!
 This simple step will help iPhone users avoid the vast majority of threats.